SEIC vs. STT, TROW, NTRS, ARCC, BEN, IVZ, MAIN, AMG, GBDC, and CNS

 Should you be buying SEI Investments stock or one of its competitors?
-The main competitors of SEI Investments include State Street (STT), T. Rowe Price Group (TROW), Northern Trust (NTRS), Ares Capital (ARCC), Franklin Resources (BEN), Invesco (IVZ), Main Street Capital (MAIN), Affiliated Managers Group (AMG), Cohen & Steers (CNS), and Golub Capital BDC (GBDC).
+The main competitors of SEI Investments include State Street (STT), T. Rowe Price Group (TROW), Northern Trust (NTRS), Ares Capital (ARCC), Franklin Resources (BEN), Invesco (IVZ), Main Street Capital (MAIN), Affiliated Managers Group (AMG), Golub Capital BDC (GBDC), and Cohen & Steers (CNS).
 These companies are all part of the "asset management & custody banks" industry.

 SEI Investments vs.

-State Street (NYSE:STT) and SEI Investments (NASDAQ:SEIC) are both large-cap finance companies, but which is the superior business?
-We will contrast the two companies based on the strength of their profitability, institutional ownership, dividends, valuation, media sentiment, analyst recommendations, community ranking, earnings and risk.
+SEI Investments (NASDAQ:SEIC) and State Street (NYSE:STT) are both finance companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their community ranking, dividends, valuation, media sentiment, earnings, analyst recommendations, institutional ownership, profitability and risk.

 State Street has higher revenue and earnings than SEI Investments.
 State Street is trading at a lower price-to-earnings ratio than SEI Investments, indicating that it is currently the more affordable of the two stocks.